-I've called it a broth because really, the sauce is relatively thin, almost like a soup yet the fish and vegetables fill you up.
+I'd call this a broth because really, the sauce is relatively thin, almost like a soup yet the fish and vegetables fill you up.
 There are two ways you can cook this, either on the hob or in the slow cooker!
 The nice thing about sticking it in the slow cooker is that after the initial prep, you can just go and get on with whatever else you need to!
 I love love love my crock pot, which I got online from Appliances Direct.
 They have loads to choose from but I went for the classic 'Crock Pot' brand.
 I've used it so much but sadly the poor thing has suffered an injury!
 Check that scratch out :-(

 Ingredients (serves 2)